Action Phase 4: Go Above & Beyond

 Fill every seat on every party committee with an America First precinct delegate.

 If you are interested in becoming a committee member, let other America First precinct delegates in your county know that you are willing – ask them to vote for you at the upcoming convention(s).

-County executive committee members are elected at November conventions in even years: congressional district and state central committee members are elected at Spring Caucuses & Conventions in odd years.
+County executive committee members are elected at November conventions in even years: congressional district and state central committee members are elected at Winter Conventions in odd years.

 Party committee meetings are carried out in a smooth, orderly and fair manner by following Robert’s Rules of Order.
 It is important to know these Parliamentary Procedures for how and when to effectively introduce a motion or bring up a new idea.

 Be a State or National Delegate

 Elect only America First delegates to serve as state or national delegates.